 The treadmills you’ll find at a gym are heavier duty than those you can buy for your home, but they essentially do the same thing.
 Some people love spending time on the treadmill, and it’s certainly great for you.
 Running or walking on a treadmill offers all the cardiovascular and calorie-burning benefits as doing the same thing outside, but it also allows you to adjust the incline and pace at your will to get an excellent workout.

-An exercise bike is one of the oldest forms of modern gym equipment, but it can still also be one of the most effective, especially for beginners who are just getting used to the idea of going to the gym.
+An exercise bike is one of the oldest forms of modern gym equipment, but it can still also be one of the most effective.
+It’s amazing for beginners who are just getting used to the idea of going to the gym.
 However, modern gym bikes are a lot more than just a stationary version of standard bike, as they also allow you to adjust the pace and incline.
 Some even have “routes” built in that can help keep you engaged as you “ride”.

 Some people get a bit confused about just what an elliptical is and why they should give it a shot.
 Basically, it’s a machine that simulates walking, running, or stair climbing but with a much smaller impact on the lower body, especially the knees.
 Running on a treadmill can be rough on bad knees.
 In contrast, as your feet never leave an elliptical’s pedals, that jarring impact isn’t felt anywhere near as much.

 Free weights are usually racked two at a time.
 They usually start at 3 or 5 lbs. and can go all the way up to 50 lbs.
-Strength training with weights is something everyone can try, especially since strength training offers the advantage that it will keep you burning calories long after you leave the gym!
+Strength training with weights is something everyone can try as a gym beginner, since strength training offers the advantage that it will keep you burning calories long after you leave the gym!

 The cable machine is also known as a functional trainer.
 It’s that (almost scary-looking) machine with all the wires and pulleys that you’ll see in almost every gym.
 These are great full body trainers, but if you’ve never used one before, ask a staff member to walk you through it the first time to avoid injuring yourself.